 5.1 Manage your time well

-Ex-McKinsey associate partner and consulting coach Mathieu, shared that he tested the game while it was being developed.
-His biggest advice to candidates is to practice effective time management.
-“It's very easy to ‘time out’ and not to progress much in the game if you don’t manage your time carefully.”
+Time pressure is one of the biggest challenges across the McKinsey Solve games.
+Ex-McKinsey associate partner and consulting coach Mathieu tested Solve while it was being developed, and his biggest advice to candidates is to practise effective time management.
+"It's very easy to ‘time out’ and not progress much in the game if you don’t manage your time carefully."

 5.2 Use a mouse